BPeacker/LLM-for-irAEs/README.md

 ### Set up your Ollama server

 1. Ensure Ollama was properly installed by running the following command using a command-line tool (e.g. Terminal in MacOS, PowerShell in Windows).
-If the Ollama version doe snot appear, follow the [installation instructions](https://github.com/ollama/ollama) as according to your operating system.
+If the Ollama version does not appear, follow the [installation instructions](https://github.com/ollama/ollama) as according to your operating system.
    ```bash
    ollama --version
    ```